PaddlePaddle/FastDeploy/poros/README.md

 conda install mkl
 ```

-Other packages that poros depend on are: gflags, googletest etc. , they can be downloaded
+Other packages that Poros depend on are: gflags, googletest etc. , they can be downloaded
 by ` git submodule update --init --recursive --jobs 0 -f`

 ### 1. Build Project with CMake